Restaurant Business Management Ideas

 The restaurant management functions naturally fall into two main categories; managing the entire business life and directing day-to-day operations.
 The first three steps in this List – knowing costs, adjusting goals, and predicting growth – fall under the first category.
 The last three – maintaining performance standards, building a positive work ethic, and focusing on customer performance – are part of directing day-to-day operations.

 These steps are not registered in order of importance; building a good workforce culture is as important for efficiency as finding food costs.
 It helps to look at them like spokes on the same wheel.
-A good restaurant needs to be strong in all areas to stay on track.
+A good restaurant must be strong in all areas to stay on track.

 Know Your Restaurant’s Operating Costs